AleksandrPuhov/favorite-movies/README.md

-# Monster Killer
+# Favorite Movies

 This is a demo project.
-In this app you can battle with monster.

 ## Installation

-Clone this repo to your local machine using https://github.com/AleksandrPuhov/monster-killer.git
+Clone this repo to your local machine using https://github.com/AleksandrPuhov/favorite-movies.git

 Use the npm package manager.